rach7777/monax-may/content/blog/2016/2016-06-06-david-is-a-marmot.md

 - awesome
 thumbnail: team-db.jpeg
 title: David is (Officially) a Marmot
-url: /2016/06/06/david-is-a-marmot/
+# url: /blog/2016/06/06/david-is-a-marmot/
+slug: david-is-a-marmot
 ---

 I'm very pleased to announce that David Braun has joined Monax as a software engineer on our applications team.

 Dave has actually been a marmot for quite a long little while now.
 Although only recently did he move into being a full-time employed marmot.